-Call - 3:00PM until case is complete or Primary instructor is relieved.
+Weekday call - 2:30PM until case is complete or Primary instructor is relieved.
+Weekday and weekend call will be assigned during 3rd and 4th semesters

 - 3. Punctuality Arriving late or leaving early will account for 1⁄2 personal day. - 4.
-Holidays Memorial Day, July 4th, Labor Day, Thanksgiving Thursday & Friday, Christmas Eve through New Years - Personal Days Each student has 15 personal days to use at their discretion.
+Holidays Memorial Day, July 4th, Labor Day, Thanksgiving Thursday & Friday - 5.
+Personal Days Each student has 15 personal days to use at their discretion.
 They may use a maximum of 10 personal days by Dec.
-31st.
+31^{st.}